 Quickly push and release "SCAN".
-"SCAN" will appear on the display and the auto changer will scan all the tracks on the disc you are listening to.
-If you hear a beep, the auto changer will scan the first track of all the discs in the magazine.
+"SCAN" will appear on the display and the player will scan all the tracks on the disc you are listening to.
+If you hear a beep, the player will scan the first track of all the discs in the magazine.
 To select a track, push "SCAN" again.
-If the auto changer scanned all the tracks on the disc, it will stop scanning.
+If the player scanned all the tracks on the disc, it will stop scanning.